 One of the most infuriating things about bills is that they all fall at different times of the month.
 While your rent might be due on the first, you might also have a SoFi credit card bill that will likely fall in the middle of the month, plus another one later in the month if you have multiple credit cards, and then car insurance is on a different day entirely… it can be hard to keep track of everything.
 If you’ve had to take out a personal loan, for example, it’s important to pay it off on time to avoid penalties.
 Similarly, if you are looking at what is a balance transfer to move that credit card bill to a lower interest rate, you will need to remember to pay the new card on the right day too.

 A personal finance app can set bill pay reminders so you’ll get a notification when a bill is due.
 An app like Mint or You Need a Budget will alert you not only when a bill is due but also when you’re about to hit a budget limit so you don’t go overboard on lattes for the month.

 Think the concept of “net worth” is just for celebrities and multimillionaires?
 Think again.
 Your “net worth” is simply a question of knowing how much money you have and how much money you owe.
 Consider an app like the one available from LearnVest not only to calculate your current net worth but also to track your everyday spending habits.

 3. Set Financial Goals

-Financial goals can be anything from getting out of credit card debt to buying a home.
+Financial goals can be anything from consulting with a bankruptcy attorney in Phoenix and getting out of credit card debt, to carefully saving a deposit and buying a home.
 Consider an app like Level Money to help you plan ahead for monthly essentials, from rent to grocery expenses, and then set a larger financial goal.
 Anything left after you’ve covered the essentials is your personal spending money, or your “spendable.”
 Instead of showing you your bank balance, this app will show you how much money you can afford to spend on non-essentials, like coffee or takeout.